dheerajpille/recruiting-exercises/inventory-allocator/README.md

 ### Solution

-The solution code lies within the `inventory_allocator.py` file, implemented via he `InventoryAllocator` class, as specified in the problem description.
+The solution code lies within the `inventory_allocator.py` file, implemented via the `InventoryAllocator` class, as specified in the problem description.
 The test case code lies within the `inventory_allocator_tests.py` file, covering a breadth of strenuous test scenarios.
 The code for the project follows Python's `PEP 8` style guide for readability purposes.
 Please ensure `Python 3` is installed before running the test case suite.

 To run the test case suite, run the following command: